pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1364 Energy Problems

+Today I had some problems with the electric energy in my house.
+Due to these problems, I feel stressed because I cannot advance in my work and well the stress attacks me.
+I continue reading the Spark book, today I have studied how to transform some data in JSON and CSV files.

 #### Day 1361-62-63 SQL in Spark

 On the weekend I continue reading the Spark in Action book,